Guidelines for Implementing and Auditing Differentially Private Systems: Differential Privacy

-Note, however, that the calculation above for a worst-case hypothesis test is carried out in an unrealistically strong threat model: the optimal hypothesis test on which the above bounds will bind has knowledge of \emph{the entire private dataset} as well as individual $i$'s data, and is simply trying to determine whether individual $i$'s data was used in the computation or not.
 For an alternative view, we can take the most basic interpretation of differential privacy: that events that have probability $p$ absent individual $i$'s data will have probability at most $e^\epsilon\cdot p$ when individual $i$'s data is included in the computation.
 Under this view, what a meaningful value of $\epsilon$ is depends on the estimate $p$ that one makes about the probability of the event that we are trying to prevent from occurring \emph{if the data analyses were run without individual $i$'s data}.
-For example, if we are only worried about ``re-identification'', $p$ might be extremely small: in the best case, on the order of $1/|X|$, where $|X|$ is the number of possible data records an individual could have.
-Roughly speaking, values of $\epsilon$ on the order of $\log(1/p)$ can still be meaningful in this context.
+Differential privacy guarantees that the event will occur with probability at most $e^\epsilon \cdot p$, and so a curator might be happy with values of $\epsilon$ such that $e^\epsilon \cdot p$ is deemed a manageable risk.
+We caution however, that it can be difficult or impossible to anticipate every possible harmful event that one might be worried about, or to estimate its probability $p$.

 More generally, one can attempt to choose the privacy budget by performing an economic analysis that trades off the privacy costs of the participants with the potential utility of an accurate analysis \citep{economic2,economic1,economic3}.
 This style of reasoning is delicate however and potentially brittle to modeling assumptions.